Top 10 Buffet / Family-Style Restaurants in Walt Disney World

 9. Liberty Tree Tavern

 Located in the center of the Magic Kingdom, Liberty Tree Tavern brings the theme of colonial America from the square into the dining room.
-The restaurant has rooms commemorating an American revolutionary figure, including Benjamin Franklin, Thomas Jefferson, John Paul Jones, Paul Revere, Betsy Ross, and George Washington.
+The restaurant has rooms commemorating an American revolutionary figures including Benjamin Franklin, Thomas Jefferson, John Paul Jones, Paul Revere, Betsy Ross, and George Washington.

 The food here continues this theme, and while you can order a la carte off the menu at lunch, we are here today for the All-You-Care-to-Enjoy Bill of Fare.
 This includes a “Declaration Salad,” the “Patriot’s Platter” of roasted carved meats, mashed potatoes, and more, and a finale of the “ooey Gooey Toffee Cake.”
-If that sounds a little like Thanksgiving Dinner to you, then you won’t be surprised to find that Liberty Tree Tavern is one of the locations in Walt Disney World that offers a full traditional Thanksgiving Dinner, no doubt lending to its popularity.

 8. Biergarten Restaurant

 Biergarten, in Germany in Epcot’s World Showcase, celebrates Oktoberfest every day of the year in the atmosphere of a Bavarian village!
 The buffet offers traditional German cuisine as well as American fare, and is a hit even with vegetarians.
 At select times, musicians perform traditional German music, and guests of all ages are welcome to Polka on the dance floor!
-When you think of the themeing Disney is know for providing, a shining example of that attention to thematic detail is definitely the Biergarten.

 7. Garden Grill